Leukino/fog-of-war/README.md

 ## Code implementation

+The handout has a basic program that lets the user move a providing balloon with the keyboard arrow keys and move the camera with WASD, and displays a "sea" map with certain hidden enemy entities.

 TODO 1: Change the map blit so it takes in account fogged tiles.

 <img src="docs/todo_1.png" alt="" class="inline"/>